-Record tonnes were milled for the financial year with tonnes milled in the June quarter equivalent to an annualised throughput rate of 1.6mtpa.
+Record tonnes were milled during the financial year.
+In the June quarter a sustained production rate of greater than 1.6mtpa was achieved.
 The consistency in mill throughput reflects efforts made earlier in the financial year to improve plant maintenance and throughput rates.
 Design work on the next round of plant de-bottlenecking to achieve a targeted throughput rate of 1.8mtpa has commenced.